Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Methods

-To analyze the generalization ability of PINNs beyond the training domain and to assess how well each method handles the radiation condition, we evaluate the scattered field in a region that extends beyond the training domain.
-Specifically, we compute the numerical solution at a fixed propagation angle while varying the radial distance from the scatterer.
-The results obtained from both methods are compared against the analytical solution to evaluate their accuracy in the far field.
-We examine the radial decay of the wave amplitude and the relative error as functions of distance.
-Particular attention is given to the role of domain truncation in the PINN framework and its impact on the accuracy of the solution at large distances.
+To analyze the generalization ability of PINNs beyond the training domain and to assess how well each method handles the radiation condition, we perform an additional study.
+In this analysis, we evaluate the scattered field in a region that extends beyond the training domain by computing the numerical solution at a fixed propagation angle while varying the radial distance from the scatterer.
+The results obtained from both methods are compared against the analytical solution to assess their accuracy in the far field.
+We examine the radial decay of the wave amplitude and the relative error as functions of distance, with particular attention given to the role of domain truncation in the PINN framework and its impact on solution accuracy at large distances.
+Based on the results detailed in Section S2 of the Supplementary Material (Hyperparameter Optimization), the configuration $\lambda^\ast = \{\alpha = 10^{-2},\, N = 25,\, L = 3,\, \sigma = \mathrm{Sine}\}$ was selected.
+The hyperparameters were optimized using Optuna over 50 trials, considering the following search ranges: $\alpha \in \{10^{-2}, 10^{-3}, 10^{-4}\}$, $L \in \{1, 2, 3\}$, $N \in \{25, 50, 75\}$, and $\sigma \in \{\mathrm{Tanh}, \mathrm{Sigmoid}, \mathrm{Sine}\}$.
+The trained PINN models used in this study are publicly available in a Zenodo repository \citep{rincon_2026_18351598}. \\